 The Coaches should make it clear to the young people from the start that they - and the program - are there to support them in making progress towards their goals.
-Some young people may be ready to engage in goal setting immediately upon enrolling in the program, even before developing a relationship with their Coach.
+Some young people may be ready to engage in goal setting immediately upon enrolling in the program, even before developing a relationship with their Coach and gathering data.
 For these young people, working with their Coach towards their goals may be what helps build the relationship and establish trust over time.

-However, most young people need to first establish a trusting rapport with their Coach.
-The Coach can build that trust by finding ways to engage them, being consistent, caring, and authentic.
-The Coach can take a number of approaches to gauge their readiness to set goals - inquiring about their interests and where they see themselves in a way that does not invoke pressure or expectations.
-It is important to keep in mind that a young person may not be ready or willing to discuss any academic or career-related goals because they do not believe in their potential, and/or they are afraid of failing and disappointing their Coach.
+Other young people may need to first establish a trusting rapport with their Coach.
+The Coach can build that trust simply by continuing to engage them and being consistent.
+The Coach can take a number of approaches to gauge their readiness - inquiring about their interests, their school, their dreams, in a way that does not invoke pressure or expectations.
+It may be the case that the young person is not ready or willing to discuss their progress in school because they do not believe in their potential, and/or they are afraid of failing and disappointing their Coach.

 An important part of the role of a Coach is to be flexible and able to discern a young person's needs, and gauge when they are ready to take that next step on their journey.
-In the meantime, the relationship and trust building continues.